 Golden crisp on the outside with a moist, pleasantly chewable interior, doused in a sweet yet slightly acidic tomato sauce and blanketed in a thick cloak of clingy mozzarella and parmesan cheeses, chicken parmesan defines rustic Italian-American comfort food.

-Typically coated in white bread crumbs, deep-fried in canola or corn oil, and served sandwiched between a crusty Italian hero loaf or served atop a bed of spaghetti strands, traditional chicken parmesan is not keto, Primal/paleo, Whole30, or any other type of “clean” eating by any stretch.
-But, that may be beside the point.
-We eat comfort foods—those familiar childhood or late-night collegiate favorites—when we want to splurge, diet be damned.
+Typically coated in white bread crumbs, deep-fried in canola or corn oil, and served sandwiched between a crusty Italian hero loaf or served atop a bed of spaghetti strands, traditional chicken parmesan is not keto, Primal/paleo, or Whole30, any stretch.
+However, these familiar childhood or late-night collegiate favorites when we want to splurge.

 Want to learn more about keto?

 Get 30 days of FREE keto recipes, meal and exercise plans, and more!
 Learn more about Keto Month.

 Keto Chicken Parmesan Recipe

 - Cauliflower Gnocchi

 - Whole30 Meatballs with Zoodles and Roasted Garlic Marinara